 - ORR State Refugee Coordinators can help navigate state-specific benefits questions.

 - The National Human Trafficking Hotline is available 24 hours a day, 7 days a week for technical assistance and service referrals.
 Call 1-888-373-7888 or email firstname.lastname@example.org.

 Family members of individuals who have experienced trafficking that have their own derivative T visas (T-2 through T-6) are immediately eligible for benefits and services to the same extent as refugees.
 They do not need any letter from HHS.

-Published: April 30, 2018This fact sheet provides information on data of Certification for adult victims of human trafficking.
+Published: April 30, 2018Access information and data about Certification for adult victims of human trafficking.